4.63.2 LB&I WIIC Practice Network Knowledge Management

 Withholding Practice Network

-1. The Withholding (WIT) PN considers situations where foreign persons engage in U.S. investment activities and the related U.S. withholding tax requirements on income from those investments.
-Any foreign persons with passive U.S. portfolio or real estate investments may be able to increase the net return on investment by minimizing or eliminating their U.S. tax expense.
-As a result, foreign persons may have an incentive to engage in aggressive tax planning in classifying the source and character as well as the amount of income earned.
+1. The Withholding (WH) PN activities are described in the Withholding Individual book on the Individual Inbound shelf and considers situations where foreign persons engage in U.S. investment activities and the related U.S. withholding tax requirements on income from those investments.
+Foreign persons with passive U.S. portfolio or real estate investments may be able to increase the net return on investment by minimizing or eliminating their U.S. tax expense.
+As a result, foreign persons may have an incentive to engage in aggressive tax planning when reporting the source and character as well as the amount of income earned.

-3. Effectively connected taxable income (ECI), including ECI received from partnerships and trusts, and foreign athletes and entertainers
+3. ECI, including FIRPTA related income, ECI received from partnerships and trusts, and ECI of foreign athletes and entertainers

-1. PN members are individuals that share a common interest in an issue or areas of international tax law that is included in the strategic priorities of a PN.
-PN members include managers, examiners, technical specialists, Counsel attorneys or any other person with an interest in this area of tax law.
-Members of the PNs, regardless of their role, share similar responsibilities which include:
+1. PN contributors are individuals that share a common interest in an issue or area of international tax law that is included in the general focus of a PN.
+PN contributors may include managers, examiners, technical specialists, Counsel attorneys and others with an interest in a particular area of tax law.
+Practice Network contributors, regardless of their role, share similar responsibilities which include:

-1. Participation – PN members are responsible for sharing their experiences and knowledge at PN-sponsored events to enhance the technical knowledge of others.
+1. Participation – PN contributors are responsible for sharing their experiences and knowledge at PN-sponsored events to enhance the technical knowledge of others.

-2. Collaboration– PN members collaborate with other PN members to identify emerging issues, provide strategic insights and contribute to the development of the resources that are developed to capture the collective knowledge of LB&I examiners.
+2. Collaboration– PN contributors collaborate with other PN contributors and with contributors from other workgroups to identify emerging issues, provide strategic insights and contribute to the development of resources to capture the collective knowledge of LB&I examiners.

 2. Practice network technical specialists have expertise in tax law associated with their practice network.
 Their responsibilities include:

-1. Coordination and facilitation of their PN steering committee meetings
+1. Coordinating and facilitating their PN steering committee meetings

-2. Development of practice units and related resources for the IRS Virtual Library,
+2. Developing Practice Units and related resources for the IRS Virtual Library

-4. Identification of emerging issues, compliance risks and/or improvement opportunities
+3. Identifying and analyzing emerging issues, compliance risks and improvement opportunities

 3. Practice network team managers supervise the technical specialists assigned to their team.
 Their responsibilities include:

-1. Communicating and supporting the Servicewide Knowledge Management priorities and plans
+1. Communicating and supporting Servicewide Knowledge Management and WEIIC priorities and plans

 3. Participating in PN steering committee meetings as well as other collaborative meetings

-4. Ensuring completion of work assigned to their PNs
+4. Ensuring timely completion of work assigned to their PNs

-5. Oversight of the practice unit development process for those units related to the strategic priorities of their PNs
+5. Overseeing the Practice Unit development process for those units related to the strategic priorities of their PNs

-4. The PN senior manager provides high-level oversight and strategic direction for the strategic issues of the practice networks, communicates broader LB&I strategies and supervises the PN team managers.
+5. The PN program manager provides high-level oversight and strategic direction for the focus areas of the practice networks, communicates broader LB&I strategies, and supervises the PN team managers.
 Other responsibilities include:

-1. Ensuring that WIIC PN priorities are consistent with the Servicewide Knowledge Management priorities and plans
+1. Ensuring that WEIIC PN focus areas are consistent with the Servicewide Knowledge Management goals and WEIIC priorities and plans

-2. Elevating emerging and/or high risk issues to WIIC leaders, the International Steering Committee and the Compliance Integration Council, as appropriate
+2. Elevating emerging or high-risk issues to WEIIC leaders, the Steering Committee, and the Compliance Strategy Council, as appropriate

-3. Collaborating with the PNs in other practice areas to share best practices and ensure consistency
+3. Collaborating with the PNs in other practice areas with overlapping interests to share best practices and ensure consistency

-4. Ensuring practice units are prioritized based on current needs
+4. Ensuring Practice Units and other resources are prioritized based on current needs

-6. Briefing WIIC executives on PN activities as well as the status of the campaign development process within WIIC
+6. Briefing WEIIC executives on PN activities as well as the status of the campaign development process within WEIIC

 7. Serving as a model of collaboration among peers and throughout the organization